💚 Greeeeeeeeeeeeeen! 💚

-In the given cases of green tea and mugwort, for example, many children dislike them for their bitter taste.
-Mugwort’s strong herbal scent may also be associated with [bad childhood memories of] “healthy foods” that were forced down for the sake of well-being. 🤒💊 (Comparable perhaps to Westerners drinking herbal teas from chamomile or fennel.)
+In the case of green tea and mugwort, however, many children dislike their bitter taste.
+Mugwort’s strong herbal scent may also be associated with [bad childhood memories of] “healthy foods” that were forced down for the sake of health. 🤒💊 (Comparable perhaps to Westerners drinking herbal teas like chamomile and fennel.)
 Other people, however, enjoy the distinct aroma and choose it over plain options.
 [Me included! 🤚]

-Either way, I urge you to be brave and at least give it a try.
+Either way, I urge you to be brave and at least give green food a try.
 It is best decide for yourself, whether you may grow to like it or whether you prefer the pure, mild taste of white rice and vanilla ice cream. 🍚🍦

 Additional notes by the author: